 Past Litigation and Advocacy

 In 2015, following several years of successful litigation led by PEER, the U.S. Fish and Wildlife Service (USFWS) banned genetically modified (GMO) crops and persistent neonicotinoid insecticides in the extensive agriculture that occurs within the National Wildlife Refuges, which the USFWS manages.
 “Roundup Ready” GMO crops and long-lasting insecticides are fundamentally contradictory to the purpose of Wildlife Refuges, as they can wipe out native invertebrates and their habitats.
-However, President Trump’s Department of the Interior reversed the ban in August of 2018, announcing that it will again allow their use within the Refuges.
+However, former President Trump’s Department of the Interior reversed the ban in August of 2018, announcing that it will again allow their use within the Refuges.
 PEER is fighting back.

 Current FOIAs and Litigation